 Given the rise in blood pressure and stress-response hormones, taking DMAA can lead to possible neurological and psychological side effects.
 These side effects include: nausea and vomiting, liver damage, mood swings, increased heart rate and the consequences of high blood pressure.

 DMAA is banned in competitions according to the World Anti-Doping Agency and due to its structural similarity to amphetamines, it gives a false positive for amphetamines in drug-tested competitions.
 The sale of products with DMAA is prohibited in the EU and USA.

 What is DMHA?

-DMHA is a DMAA-like stimulant for the central nervous system that your body uses stimulates with energy and performance.
+DMHA/Octodrine is a DMAA-like stimulant for the central nervous system that your body uses stimulates with energy and performance.
 It effectively promotes cognitive functions and suppresses appetite.

 Originally, DMHA was used as a decongestant in the medical context.
 In nutritional supplements, it can help improve performance and increase weight loss.
 On Pre-Workout Booster or Fat Burners it is listed under different names:

 The active ingredient DMHA can come from nature or be produced synthetically.
 In general, companies tend to make it synthetically as this is the cheaper method.
 But originally DMHA comes from the Juglans Regia Baum.
 In some Sport Supplements, DMHA is referred to as Walnut Bark Extract (Walnut Bark Extract).

 DMHA works by increasing the uptake of two neurotransmitters: dopamine and norepinephrine (which also acts as a hormone), although it is still a little unclear how these improved uptake- / Recovery mechanism starts.
 The bottom line, however, is that it is a powerful stimulant that provokes energy through our risk and reward system.